- Tax Responsibilities

 - You’ll receive an email from DriveWealth which will include a .csv file containing your DriveWealth account numbers.
 There will be an account number for each of your Greenlight Invest accounts, but you only need to use one of these numbers to access all of your tax documents.

-- Once you have your account number(s), visit the Drivewealth Tax Center.
+- Once you have your account number(s), return to the Drivewealth Tax Center.

 - Input one of your account numbers and follow the instructions on the form and click “Submit.”